Genetics Testing for Cancer Risk Physician Guide

 - Facilitates communication among relatives with strict attention to confidentiality.

-Others have family histories that:
+Some patients have family histories that:

 - Do not suggest an inherited susceptibility to cancer.